kreier/timeline/README.md

 [![GitHub release](https://img.shields.io/github/release/kreier/timeline.svg)](https://GitHub.com/kreier/timeline/releases/)
 [![MIT license](https://img.shields.io/github/license/kreier/timeline)](https://kreier.mit-license.org/)

-This project creates a graph of Human history with python and reportlab.
+This project creates a graph of Human history with python and ~~reportlab~~ fpdf2.
 Version v3.5 replicates and expands the information of v1.1 from 2009 on one single page.
-With version 4.2 some images make it into the timeline after 15 years of slow development.
-See both for comparison below.
+With v4.2 in early 2024 some images make it into the timeline after 15 years of slow development.

 ![timeline 4.6](docs/timeline20240516_4.6.png)

-Compare this 4000 year timespan of version 4.2 from 2024:
+Compare this 4000 year timespan of **v4.2 from 2024** with the same time period in **v1.1 from 2009** (below):

 ![timeline 4.2 first 4000 years](docs/timeline20240309_4k.png)

-With the same time period in version 1.1 from 2009:

 ![timeline 1.1](docs/timeline20230630.png)

+You see that **many more details** were added.
+And something is off with the scale - explained later - since the **scale** (millimeter/year) in 2009 was not constant.

 ## Reactivation 2023